bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Plugin authors: consider offering both a "default configuration" and a "minimal configuration" version of your plugins to support more unusual scheduling patterns while keeping that "it just works" behavior you've come to love.

-Stay tuned for [more work](https://github.com/bevyengine/bevy/issues/2160) on plugin configurability in 0.11.

 ## Directly Schedule Exclusive Systems

 Ever wished that you could just flush commands or run an exclusive system right before this system but after that system without shuffling your entire schedule to make it work?